 Method Comment Employee engagement In early 2015, Environmental Sustainability was identified as a key priority across the company.
-To help drive the environmental mission and program, each department results in the stationability Lead' to represent their team.
-Over 40 Sustainability Leads worked to capture current energy related initiatives; identify and implement new energy conser environmental initiatives throughout the company; and help educate associates on A&F's environmental progress.
-In addition to reporting initiative progress to the Sustain regular basis, the department Sustainability Leads also meet quarterly to discuss new initiative ideas, challenges and opportunities.
-To help educate and engage associated A&F uses a variety of media, including email communications, an interactive annual Sustainability Week, and the ANF Cares website.
-This structure continued in the report Compliance with regulatory requirements/standards Article 8 of the Energy Efficiency Directive has required energy audits in most of the European markets in which Abercrombie has facilities.
-Additionally the UK and France has implemented reporting schemes and carbon associated surcharges that drive mitigation of these costs.
-Internal finance mechanisms The energy manager has direct internal goals for an ongoing Continuous Profit Improvement (CPI) initiative in which operating cost savings items are identified and energy manager consumption is reduced and by extension emissions.
+To help drive the environmental mission and program, each department named a "Sustainability Lead" to represent their team.
+Over 40 Sustainability Leads worked to capture current energy related initiatives; identify and implement new energy conservation or efficiency environmental initiatives throughout the company; and help educate associates on A&F's environmental progress.
+In addition to reporting initiative progress to the Sustainability Team on a regular basis, the department Sustainability Leads also meet quarterly to discuss new initiative ideas, challenges and opportunities.
+To help educate and engage associates more broadly, A&F uses a variety of media, including email communications, an interactive annual Sustainability Week, and the ANF Cares website.
+This structure continued in the reporting year 2018.
+Compliance with regulatory requirements/standards Article 8 of the Energy Efficiency Directive has required energy audits in most of the European markets in which Abercrombie has facilities.
+Additionally the UK and France have implemented reporting schemes and carbon associated surcharges that drive mitigation of these costs.
+Internal finance mechanisms The energy manager has direct internal goals for an ongoing Continuous Profit Improvement (CPI) initiative in which operating cost savings items are identified and in the case of the energy manager consumption is reduced and by extension emissions.

 (C4.5) Do you classify any of your existing goods and/or services as low-carbon products or do they enable a third party to avoid GHG emissions?
+Yes